kopi-cloud/cabbage/doc/environment-config.md

 I believe the Supabase folks have a plan for supporting branching workflows though, so eventually the regression testing will likely be done on a PR branch.
+The other obvious alternative is to run Supabasee locally on the CI machine, which is allegedly do-able, but there's not a lot of doco on that yet.

 * the Github CI pipeline is defined to run on the `main` branch, see [main.yml](/.github/workflows/main.yml)